|Click on this map to see ALL of the photos form this day!|

 The first of what we hope will be a long line of visitors have arrived.
 My daughter and her husband were eager to see more of the rainforest beginning at the north entrance.

-The website provides all of the information needed to make our visit easy.
+provides all of the information needed to make our visit easy.
 There are vast portions of the park that remain closed after hurricane Maria destroyed much of the island in 2017, but the park services have worked tirelessly, along with Mother Nature, to get some trails and attractions open and ready for visitors.

 The trail was well planned and beautifully maintained!
 Kudos to the park rangers for what must be backbreaking work.
 Narrow rock and cement walkways wind through the mountainside to take you almost painlessly to the top where the viewing tower stands.